Exponential clustering of bipartite quantum entanglement at arbitrary temperatures: Further discussion

-The mutual information $\mi_{\ket{\psi_{s,AB}}} (A:B)$ captures the full correlations between two subsystems~\cite{PhysRevLett.100.070502}.
-Hence, it is quite plausible that entanglement of formation gives an upper bound of quantum correlations.
-Indeed, the following lemma connects the quantum correlation $\QC_{\rho_{AB}}(O_A,O_B)$ and the entanglement of formation: \begin{lemma} For arbitrary operators $O_A$ and $O_B$, the quantum correlation $\QC_{\rho_{AB}}(O_A,O_B)$ is upper-bounded using the entanglement of formation $E_F(\rho_{AB})$ as follows:
+The mutual information $\mi_{\ket{\psi_{s,AB}}} (A:B)$ captures the entire correlations between two subsystems~\cite{PhysRevLett.100.070502}.
+Hence, it is quite plausible that the entanglement of formation provides an upper bound for quantum correlations.
+Indeed, the following lemma connects the quantum correlation $\QC_{\rho_{AB}}(O_A,O_B)$ and the entanglement of formation: \begin{lemma} For arbitrary operators $O_A$ and $O_B$, the quantum correlation $\QC_{\rho_{AB}}(O_A,O_B)$ is upper-bounded using the entanglement of formation $E_F(\rho_{AB})$, as follows:

 \end{lemma}